mohibul75/academics-contents/content/docs/exploration.md

 bookComments: false
 bookSearchExclude: false
 ---
-# 🌍 Phase 7: Distributed Systems Exploration
+# 🌍 Distributed Systems Exploration

 Distributed systems are the backbone of scalable and fault-tolerant applications.
 In this phase, we explore **6+ distributed technologies**, understanding **how they work**, **what problems they solve**, and **where they fit in microservices**.